 Illinois Archery Hunts

-August 15, 2018 – Pike County Illinois Archery Report – We have been scouting several nice bucks this summer in the bean and alfalfa fields surrounding our farms.
-We’ve had great rainfall for our recently planted fall food plots that we specifically design for bowhunting stand setups.
-The forecast for fall bow hunting looks like its going to be a great whitetail hunting season.
+September 27, 2018 – Pike County Illinois Archery Report – We’ve had great precipitation for our fall food plots that we specifically design for bowhunting stand setups.
+As the rest of the crops and woody browse begins to dry up, our lush food plots will turn into a hotspot over the next several weeks.
+The forecast for fall bow hunting looks like its going to be a great whitetail hunting season!

 Illinois bow hunting for whitetail deer is as good as you will find anywhere in the country.
 Archery hunters enjoy bow hunting in Illinois because of its generous season dates and quality of whitetail deer.
 If you enjoy whitetail archery hunting, then Illinois is the state for you!
 Heartland Lodge is located in prime bluff country deer habitat.
 The hilly terrain creates great funnels and pinch points that make for perfect ambush style hunts for bowhunters.

 Bow Hunting Whitetails with Pike County Illinois’ #1 Outfitter

 We take archery hunting very seriously at Heartland.
 All the guides working at Heartland are avid and accomplished archers.
 Even our housekeeper is a diehard bow hunter.
 (She currently holds the world record for largest turkey ever taken with a bow by a female!)
 Bow hunting for whitetails is a year-around job: trail cams, scouting videos and shed hunting in the spring are all part of our annual whitetail scouting program.
 You won’t find anyone more passionate about whitetail archery hunting than the staff at Heartland Lodge!

 Watch this video of Ron Way’s 192″ Monster Whitetail!!